Making Bricks and Pavers

 From piles of dry clay, through the mixing process, the extrusion process, cutting, trimming, and through to firing.

-A wide variety of coating materials and methods are used to produce brick of a certain color or surface texture such as sand of a glaze.
+A wide variety of coating materials and methods are used to produce brick of a certain colour or surface texture such as sand of a glaze.

 Once the bricks are formed they are dried to remove excess moisture that might otherwise cause cracking during the ensuing firing process.